An Australian Government Initiative

 Codes to identify the Herbarium

 Each herbarium in the world has a unique identification code of two to five letters.
-The Australian National Herbarium in Canberra has the code CANB, while its collection of rainforest species at Atherton in north Queensland has the code QRS.
+The Australian National Herbarium in Canberra has the code CANB, while its collection of rainforest species at Atherton in north Queensland had the code QRS.
 Prior to the amalgamation of the collections, the code for the herbarium at the Australian National Botanic Gardens was CBG (because it had earlier been known as Canberra Botanic Gardens).

 The codes for all the other major Australian herbaria can be seen on the opening page of Resources of Australian Herbaria, a web site maintained by the Council of Heads of Australian Herbaria (CHAH).